Islam in the United Kingdom: Extremist ideology

-According to Gilles de Kerchove in 2017, the UK had the highest number of Islamist radicals in the EU numbering between 20 and 25,000.
-Of those, 3000 were considered a direct threat by MI5 and 500 were under constant surveillance.
-Among those known to security services but not considered an immediate threat were the terrorists of three ISIS-linked attacks in 2017 which killed 35 victims in the UK.
+In 2017, Gilles de Kerchove reported that the UK had the highest number of Islamist radicals in the EU, with estimates ranging between 20,000 and 25,000.
+Of these, 3,000 were considered a direct threat by MI5, and 500 were under constant surveillance.
+Among those identified by security services but not seen as an immediate threat were the perpetrators of three ISIS-linked attacks in 2017, which resulted in 35 deaths.
+Between 2011 and 2014, more British Muslims traveled to Syria to join ISIS and Al-Nusra Front than enlisted in the British Armed Forces, with around 1,500 joining these groups compared to 220 who enlisted in the military.